Who are you?

 And if your book has no supernatural elements at all, but it’s still creepy or scary?
 Then it’s spooky, and I want to read it.

 I accept books in all genres.
 “Spooky” does not always equal horror.

 Unless otherwise noted, the books I review are ones that I have checked out from the library or bought myself.
 In the case of books provided to me by authors/publishers/etc. for the purpose of reviews, after I have finished reading them, I will donate those to my local library or (in the case of e-books) delete them.
 If I can, I will pass on books to other readers/bloggers, especially for marginalized communities (because I know there is a problem with ARCs, especially with MC of color, still ending up in the hands of white readers only).
-I will not accept payment of any kind for reviews.

 I accept books written for ages 0-18.
 You can send emails to email@example.com.
 I will make every effort to read and review in a timely fashion.
 I prefer to receive a book 1-2 months prior to when you would like the review posted.